linkrd/peSDK-Android/README.md

 * peConstants: peSDK Android constant variables.
 * peError: manages error levels and exceptions.

 Multilingual games can be done using the localized NLS.properties file.
+The NLS.properties file contains all the possible responses from the server.
+You need to create a new NLS.properties file for each language you want to support.
+For examples to support French, you will need to create NLS_fr.properties with all values translated to French.
+Also refer to localization documentation for Android.

 ## Javadoc